Dipl.-Ing. Benjamin Krank

 - B. Krank, W.A.
 Wall, A new approach to wall modeling in LES of incompressible flow via function enrichment, Journal of Computational Physics 316 (2016) 94-116.
 DOI

-- M. Kronbichler, B. Krank, N. Fehn, S. Legat, W. A. Wall, A new high-order discontinuous Galerkin solver for DNS and LES of turbulent incompressible flow, 20th STAB/DGLR Symposium, Braunschweig, November 8-9, 2016.
+- M. Kronbichler, B. Krank, N. Fehn, S. Legat, W. A. Wall, A new high-order discontinuous Galerkin solver for DNS and LES of turbulent incompressible flow, in: New Results in Numerical and Experimental Fluid Mechanics XI pp. 467-477, 2018, contributions to the 20th STAB/DGLR Symposium, Braunschweig, November 8-9, 2016.
+DOI

 - G. Efraimsson, G. Kreiss, B. Krank, Analysis of stretched grids as buffer zones in aero-acoustic simulations in two space dimensions.
 22nd International Congress on Sound and Vibration (ICSV22), Florence, Italy, July 12-16, 2015.
 PDF